How To Smash Through Strength Plateaus

 Bottom line, your knee position can make a big difference on lower body strength exercises, cleans, push presses, jerks, snatches, and even kettlebell work.

 Likewise, your upper body positioning makes a big difference on presses, chin ups, and rows.
-One of the most popular cues is to tuck your elbows on push ups and rows to put your shoulders in a better position
+One of the most helpful cues I use with my athletes is “tuck your elbows” on push ups and rows to put your shoulders in a better position.

 I hope I’m not stating the obvious when I assert the shortest distance between two points is a straight line.
 A wonky bar path is another energy leak sabotaging your attempts at a heavier lift.